 Ephesians 4: 7 Refer 2

-So then, 2019 appears to be a year I will be traveling on the road of discovery, experiencing new depths to Grace…God’s grace.
+So then, this year appears to be a year I will be traveling on the road of discovery, experiencing new depths to Grace…God’s grace.

 I find this rather exciting & yes, just a little daunting at the same time!
 The journey has just begun, so stay tuned!